-- Generating knowledge - Providing qualification of skilled workers - Establishing know-how transfer between companies and universities - Creating regional knowledge infrastructures - Developing technical innovations, in the form of patents or spin-offs - Participating in political and civil decision-making processes - Providing intellectual, cultural, artistic or moral impulses - Increasing the autonomous demand by the regional expenditures of the universities for material and services (Glückler, Panitz, & Wuttke, 2015).
+- Generating knowledge - Providing qualifications for skilled workers - Establishing know-how transfer between companies and universities - Creating regional knowledge infrastructures - Developing technical innovations, in the form of patents or spin-offs - Participating in political and civil decision-making processes - Providing intellectual, cultural, artistic, or moral impulses

+• Increasing the autonomous demand by the regional expenditures of the universities for material and services (Glückler-Panitz-Wuttke 2015).

 The above-mentioned aspects are all important for universities.
-However, as based on the objective of the research, a deeper focus is placed on the factors that can be related to the students and the development of their responsible thinking and behaviour.
-Universities are the sources of knowledge and technology; therefore, these institutions are important for the regional cooperation partners (Ortiz, 2013).
-Consequently, universities are of great importance for a region because they facilitate the transfer of knowledge (Hagen, 2006).
+However, as based on the objective of the research, a deeper focus is placed on the factors that can be related to students and the development of their responsible thinking and behaviour.
+Universities are the sources of knowledge and technology; therefore, these institutions are important for regional cooperation partners (Ortiz 2013).
+Consequently, universities are of great importance for a region because they facilitate the transfer of knowledge (Hagen 2006).
 By training skilled workers, the youngsters with fresh knowledge enter the industrial field and companies profit from this know-how transfer.
-Therefore, it is of central importance what kind of skills and information are taught the students at universities.
+Therefore, the kind of skills and information that are taught to the students at universities are of central importance.
 Since many companies today focus on sustainability, issues and topics related to this field should be discussed at schools and universities, as well.